var2dan/filemanager/configuration.md

 - ```--allow-edit``` is the default value for allow edit option.
 Defaults to true.
 - ```--allow-new``` is the default value for allow new option.
 Defaults to true.
 - ```--commands``` is a space separated string with the available commands for new users.
 Defaults to "git svn hg".
+- ```--no-auth``` disables the authentication.
+Using this option, the default values will be used for the permissions.
 - ```-s, --scope``` is the default scope for new users.
 Defaults to the working directory.

 So, if you wanted to run File Manager on port 80, with the database on `/etc/fm.db` and the default scope to `/data`, you would run: